kubilus1/autoortho/README.md

 ## TODOS

-* See if this will work on Windows with WinFSP
+* ~See if this will work on Windows with WinFSP~
 * Re-introduce a file cache for tiles purged from memory
 * Allow for overriding the satellite source type.
 Since this pulls on the fly, we aren't stuck with what was setup initially with Ortho4XP.
+* Package a set of DSF files to get started with

 ## Other projects and links
 * (Ortho4XP) [https://github.com/oscarpilote/Ortho4XP]